GEORGIA TAKEAWAYS: Black turnout fuels Warnock victory

 TRUMP STILL A TURNOUT DRIVER — FOR BOTH SIDES

-Even though it carried risk, Perdue, who is trying to win a second term, and Loeffler, an appointed senator trying to win her first election, tethered themselves to Trump every step of the campaign.
+Even though it carried risk, Perdue, who is trying to win a second term after his first one expired Sunday, and Loeffler, an appointed senator trying to win her first election, tethered themselves to Trump every step of the campaign.

 Democrats were running stronger in the early voting than they did in November, and that had Republicans nervous.
 Those worries followed weeks of Trump railing that Biden stole the election, spurring GOP fears that he’d drive some of his loyalists to skip the runoff out of protest while also repelling moderate and GOP-leaning independents in urban and suburban areas.